Call Us

 Defending Against Possession of Dangerous Drug Charges

-1. Lack of knowledge: If you were not aware that you were in possession of a dangerous drug, this can be a valid defense against the charges.
+1. Lack of knowledge: If you were not aware that you were in possession of a dangerous drug, this can be a valid defense.

-2. Invalid search or seizure: If law enforcement obtained evidence against you through an illegal search or seizure, our attorneys may be able to have the evidence excluded from your case.
+2. Invalid search or seizure: If evidence was obtained through an illegal search or seizure, it may be excluded.

-3. Insufficient evidence: If the prosecution cannot prove beyond a reasonable doubt that you knowingly possessed the dangerous drug, our attorneys will work to challenge the evidence and advocate for a dismissal or acquittal.
+3. Insufficient evidence: If the State cannot prove knowing possession beyond a reasonable doubt, we challenge the evidence and seek dismissal or acquittal.

 How We Do It